 Get High and Stay Wide

-Great video analysis for sport starts with the video capture.
+Great video analysis for rugby or any sport starts with the video capture.
 If you get this right then your life is always going to be much easier.
 We’ve all seen that horrible shaky footage of games that makes you feel like you are on a roller coaster.
 With a couple of small steps its easy to transition from theme park to stadium grade footage.

 First off think of who you are assigning the role of camera person to, this is relevant even if you are using a fixed camera system like VEO.
 You want to pick someone who has good attention to detail, all to often great sports footage has been lost by someone forgetting to press record!
 If your nominated camera person is one of the team or support group that gets very animated and emotional on the sideline, then maybe think of giving them a different job!